antonkulaga/biocontainers/README.md

 # biocontainers
-Docker containers of Computational Biology of Aging Group
+Docker containers of Systems Biology of Aging Group